Good Intentions Gone Awry: How to Keep Your Health Habits in Balance

 For many people, moderation is the key to a healthy, happy life.
 After all, how much fun would life be if you swore off M&Ms forever, or if you always chose exercise over other activities and relationships?

-But for some people, the quest to adopt a more healthful lifestyle progresses from earnest to overzealous, and, ironically, these people may end up doing more harm than good.
+For some people however, the quest to adopt a more healthful lifestyle progresses from earnest to overzealous.
+In the end, it does more harm than good.

 The Influence of Media Messages